Moving to Progressive Delivery with Feature Flags

 1. What are the types of progressive delivery methods?

-- Blue-green deployments where you maintain two identical production environments: “blue” running the current version and “green” running the new version.
+- Blue-green deployments, where you maintain two identical production environments: “blue” running the current version and “green” running the new version.
+The green environment serves as the staging or testing environment, prepared for new releases and thoroughly tested before being promoted to production.
+Blue-green deployments minimize risk and downtime during the release process by maintaining these two production environments.

 - Ring-based deployments extend the canary concept by defining explicit “rings” of users for progressive exposure.